JoshuaKoh/async-werewolf/roles.md

 ## Butcher
 * **TEAM:** Werewolf
-* **RACE:** Human
+* **SPECIES:** Human
 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** No

 You are a human who fights for your new werewolf overlords.
 You have a once per game ability that can only be used during the day: Compose a message to the moderator "I am the butcher, and I think player 1 is role A, player 2 is role b, etc".
 The moderator will tell the village you are the butcher.
 The moderator will evaluate every statement one by one (starting with the first statement).
-If the first statement is true, and the role has a race of Human, that player is immediately eliminated (special abilities can prevent this).
+If the first statement is true, and the role has a species of Human, that player is immediately eliminated (special abilities can prevent this).
 If that statement is true, and the role has a species other than human, you and that player are eliminated, and the moderator stops reading.
 If that statement is false, the moderator stops reading and does nothing.
 The moderator will continue evaluating statements until you get one incorrect, be correct about a nonhuman role or he reaches the end of your message.
 Your message may not suspect any player of the role "villager".
 You can name someone as the Devil, but you cannot eliminate the devil, but will die trying.
 In this case, the village will learn the identity of the Devil.
 You should post the message in one block to the mod.
 Once your butcher block has been posted, you have no special powers, and just a regular human hoping for a werewolf victory.
  You don't know who the Werewolves are, and they won't know who you are, either.

 ## Betrayer
 * **TEAM:** Werewolf
-* **RACE:** Human
+* **SPECIES:** Human
 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** No